 Skip to main content

-NVIDIA OpenShell makes agent security an infrastructure layer
+NVIDIA OpenShell makes agent security infrastructure

 OpenShell matters less as another framework than as a control plane that moves policy, sandboxing, and model routing outside the agent’s reach.